ryancdotorg/freq/README.md

   [FILES]...

 Options:
+  -g, --regex <REGEX>   Match regular expression - behavior depends on capture groups.

+                        * With no capture group, matching lines will be counted.
+                        * With one capture group, the captured portion of matching lines will be counted.
+                        * With two named capture groups (`n` and `item`), `n` will be parsed as the number of occurrences of `item`.

   -d, --digits <N>      Digits of precision [default: 3] -l, --limit <N>       Limit output to top N values -m, --min <N>         Limit output to values seen at least N times